 - The power of various art forms to create awareness and thought (including theatre, film, dance, writing, visual arts, etc.)

 - The psychology behind making “moving art” (on the multiple theme levels)

 - Amazing works of art made for very little expenditure

-- The evolving lexicon of visual idioms in the contexts of social, personal, and artistic change
+- The evolving lexicon of artistic idioms

 - Art as rebellion